What Stillpoint "Nose"

 Energetics and Chakras2nd Chakra - relationships, creation energy, 5th Chakra - speaking truth, Clarity, Energizing, Expansive, Protective, Purifying, Uplifting

 Energetic, Spiritual, and Emotional Qualities of Pimento Berry aka Allspice

-According to Tisserand & Young, Pimento Berry Essential Oil may (oral usage) inhibit blood clotting, cause drug interactions, cause skin & mucous membrane sensitization.
+- According to Tisserand & Young, Pimento Berry Essential Oil may (oral usage) inhibit blood clotting, cause drug interactions, cause skin & mucous membrane sensitization.
 Contraindications: May interact with pethidine, MAOIs or SSRIs, anticoagulant medication, major surgery, peptic ulcer, hemophilia & other bleeding disorders.

-Phenol-high oils are skin irritating if used in a bath.
+- Phenol-high oils are skin irritating if used in a bath.

-Use in small amounts when blending phenol-rich oils for diffusing (no more than 10% of the pure essential oil blend).
+- Use in small amounts when blending phenol-rich oils for diffusing (no more than 10% of the pure essential oil blend).

-Phenol-rich oils should not be used on people with skin issues such as dermatitis, or on babies or children.
+- Phenol-rich oils should not be used on people with skin issues such as dermatitis, or on babies or children.

-Suggested maximum topical use of eugenol is 0.5%.
+- Suggested maximum topical use of eugenol is 0.5%.
 In small doses, eugenol can be liver-protective, however, in high concentrations, it is hepatotoxic and can cause tissue damage.

-Maximum dermal level 1.0% (based on 50.4% eugenol content with a dermal limit of 0.5%
+- Maximum dermal level 1.0% (based on 50.4% eugenol content with a dermal limit of 0.5%